TravelModellingGroup/Documentation/frabitztown_initial.rst

 =====================================================================================
 The next part of the model system creation process is to establish a resource that manages XTMF's connection to Emme.
 To start, begin by adding a new child module under the module labelled ``Resources``.
 To do this, right click (or press ctrl + m with the module highlighted) and select the option **Add Module** from the context menu.
-The parent module ``Resources`` is considered a ``collection``. (ie: it can have multiple child modules).
+The parent module ``Resources`` is considered a ``collection``. (ie: a module that can have multiple child modules).
 Select the child module just added to open its list of parameters.
 Listed on the right is field called ``Resource Name``; enter a descriptive name as an identifier for this module.

-Next, a Data Source needs to be chosen for this resource.
-Since we are working with EMME, we want to set the module to ``ModellerControllerDataSource``.
+Next, a data source needs to be chosen for this resource.
+Since we are working with Emme, we want to set the module to type ``ModellerControllerDataSource``.
 This module allows
 XTMF to reference an Emme instance for use during the run process.
 Once the data source is chosen, the next step is to point the Emme resource to the correct project (input folder).
 Insert a ``DirectorySeparatedPathFromInputDirectory`` module into the Project Folder slot.
 Point the first parameter ``DirectoryRelativeToInputDirectory`` to the relative path of your input directory.
 The file name should point to the Emme project that will be loaded.
 Here Frabitztown is used for this guide.